itsomort/f25-dl-cpu/info.md

 # Instructions

+## NOP
+- `NOP`: NOP aka No Operation
+  - Generally not used for actual program operation, this is an instruction that does nothing.
+It can be used in programs as a point to check the values in memory or within registers.

 ## Data Management
 - `MOV R1/S1, R2/S2`: Move
   - Move data from register `R2/S2` to register `R1/S1`, registers must be same width